-The US-1 corridor in Palm Beach County, FL, crosses through 14 municipalities and many of the county’s activity hubs.
-Along the corridor, a very socioeconomically diverse population, with pockets of extreme poverty as well as extreme wealth; hosts PalmTran’s (Palm Beach County’s transit agency) busiest route; and is currently facing fast-paced redevelopment in many areas.
-Because of the corridor’s position as a spine of eastern Palm Beach County, it plays a key role in mobility for all modes of transportation.
+The US-1 corridor in Palm Beach County, Florida crosses through 14 municipalities and many of the county’s activity hubs.
+Along the corridor, a very socioeconomically diverse population hosts PalmTran’s (Palm Beach County’s transit agency) busiest route, and is currently facing fast-paced redevelopment in many areas.
 However, the adjacent redevelopment has not created a consistent feel for the corridor, and multimodal transportation facilities vary.
 For example, bike lanes or sidewalks may pick up in different forms along the corridor and then drop off without warning.

 A Healthier Community on a Busy Bus Line